Every pilot needs a great pair of sunglasses.

 Lens Quality

-All sunglasses you consider should block 100 percent of the sun’s ultraviolet light—this is key to protecting a pilot’s eyesight over the long term.
+All aviation sunglasses you consider should block 100 percent of the sun’s ultraviolet light—this is key to protecting a pilot’s eyesight over the long term.

 The best lenses are those made of glass by reputable manufacturers.